 Building National Partnerships for the Prevention of Emerging and Reemerging Infectious Diseases

-This funding opportunity provides substantial financial support to a wide range of organizations, including governments, nonprofits, and educational institutions, to enhance national efforts in preventing and responding to infectious disease threats across the United States.
+This funding opportunity provides financial support to a wide range of organizations, including state and local governments, educational institutions, and nonprofits, to strengthen public health infrastructure and improve responses to infectious disease threats across the nation.

 Award Range